dannynow6/trend-forge/README.md

 ## Note on Using TrendForge

 - **📦 Local Deployment** - TrendForge was built for local deployment and development.
-It does not currently include a complete SEO setup.
+I've updated the app to include a basic SEO setup.

 - If you plan to deploy this project in a production environment, you should:
   - Create and configure a manifest.json for PWA support